pablolessa/dibujos_hiperbolicos/README.md

-# dibujos_hiperbolicos
+# Dibujos Hiperbólicos
-A python tool to create drawings in the hyperbolic disk for inclusion in LaTex documents.
+A Python tool to create drawings in the hyperbolic disk for inclusion in LaTex documents.
 The output is a Tikz figure (a .pgf file).
 I usually use KTikz to get eps, pdf, and pgn figures from this.